aryn-ai/sycamore/README.md

 ## Clean up

-To clean up resources created in the Quickstart:
+To clean up resources created in the Quickstart

+1. Stop the containers
+2. Run the reset script:

 ```
 docker compose -v -f reset.yaml up